jackal/jackal_cartographer_navigation/README.md

 # Jackal Cartographer Demo

+# TODO: update installation steps to use deb release of cartographer ros

 This tutorial shows you how to use [move_base](http://wiki.ros.org/move_base) with [Google Cartographer](https://github.com/googlecartographer) to perform autonomous planning and movement with simultaneous localization and mapping (SLAM), on a simulated Jackal, or a factory-standard Jackal with a laser scanner publishing on the */front/scan* topic.

 To adapt this demo to your own Jackal, you may need to clone the [jackal_cartographer_navigation](http://github.com/jackal/jackal_cartographer_navigation.git) repository, and modify the relevant parameters.
 To learn about move_base and the navigation stack, see the [Navigation Tutorials](http://wiki.ros.org/navigation/Tutorials).
 To learn more about Google Cartographer for ROS, see the [Cartographer ROS](https://google-cartographer-ros.readthedocs.io/en/latest/) documentation.